NiklasRosenstein/slap/docs/content/commands/link.md

   [Flit]: https://flit.readthedocs.io/en/latest/
   [Poetry]: https://python-poetry.org/

-Symlink your project or all projects in a monorepository into the current Python environment.
+Symlink your project or all projects in a mono-repository into the current Python environment.
 This works for [Poetry][] projects as well.

 !!! warning